MaheshPatil51/DeltaDemo/README.md

 # DeltaDemo
-This is Demo Repository for my Git and GitHub class
+This is Demo Repository for my Git and GitHub class.